 Forget about those flimsy behind-the-toilet storage racks.
 Instead, keep your bathroom streamlined by adding sleek floating shelves above your toilet.

 Make sure to get the height right to keep your shelving out of the way — you don’t want anyone suffering a bump on the head.
 The suggested height is at least two feet above the toilet tank.
 If you want to be able to store towels, be sure to hang them at least 15 inches apart.

 Or decorate your new shelf with one of these clever bathroom signs!

 Between the Toilet and the Wall

-The living room is usually the biggest room in the house and where most of us like to express our individual style.
-This is where we come to unload after a hard day.
+The living room is usually the largest room in the house and where most of us like to express our individual styles.
+This is where we come to unwind after a hard day.

 Floating shelves can really make this room come alive and help declutter a living room — adding space and simplicity.

 You know that empty wall space in the living room?

 Consider creating a gallery wall to display a collection of art or favorite family photos.

 Try adding these shelves in a geometric pattern with black and white photos for a modern twist.
 If that’s not your style, add a pop of color and variety by having an eclectic mix of patterns and textures.